-Figure 10.
-GeoSciML Basic dependencies.
+Figure 10 - GeoSciML Basic dependencies.

 Geology Basic

 GeologyBasic is a package of classes representing fundamental geological map features and the relations between them.
 GeoSciML describes a geologic dataset as a series of GeologicFeature occurrences, spatially represented as MappedFeature.
 A map is a collection of MappedFeatures.
 The term “map”, typically understood as a map sheet (a given area on the surface of the earth), is only one possible collection of MappedFeatures.
 Other examples are cross-sections, block diagrams, and even borehole logs (a linear map).
 MappedFeature can represent any features and GeologicFeatures are one of the kinds of features it can represent.
 A MappedFeature identifies what it represents using its “specification” association.